Maserati Ghibli saloon - Interior & comfort

 The Cold Weather package (an eye-watering £2,805 on the entry-level Ghibli), meanwhile, gets you all-round heated seats, heated windscreen-washer nozzles, a heated steering wheel and a power-operated rear sunshade.
 Considering the outlay this requires, it’s clear specifying a Ghibli requires either deep pockets or an iron resolve to resist temptation.
 We’d argue that many of these features should be standard on a car starting at almost £60,000.

-The adjustable suspension is available as an individual option for just over £2,000 (standard on the GranSport), although we didn’t notice it made a much of a discernible difference in the way the diesel drove.
+The adjustable suspension is available as an individual option for just over £2,000 (standard on the GranSport), although we didn’t notice it made a much of a discernible difference in the way the Ghibli drives.
 A box we do recommend ticking is the one for the steering-wheel-mounted shift paddles.
 At £270 these seem good value, and they’re standard with the GranSport version.